 Things you will NOT find on the RX100 cameras

-- No Audio-In Jack (you can get around this by recording audio to a seperate device – “HOW TO GET AUDIO WITH THE SONY RX100 V” – https://youtu.be/YSabaxy9-Vg)
+- No Audio-In Jack on all models except version VII (you can get around this by recording audio to a seperate device – “HOW TO GET AUDIO WITH THE SONY RX100 V” – https://youtu.be/YSabaxy9-Vg)

 - No Headphone Jack (see above)

 - No Hotshoe on Models III, IV and V

 - Only one custom button (although the Control Ring around the lens can be programmed to adjust things like Exposure Compensation, etc.)

 What are the limitations if this is the only camera you were travelling with?

 - The 3 or 3.6x zoom on the first five version of the camera is not going to get you very close to the action, but with 20 megapixels at your disposal you do have generous room to crop if you just want to post to social media.
 Cropping aggressively and throwing away 3/4 of the pixels will still leave you with a HD image and that equates to using 280mm zoom (see image below).